etb24/Trimly/README.md

 # Trimly - URL Shortener

-Trimly is an enterprise-grade URL shortening service built for performance, scalability, and user experience.
-Designed to handle high traffic and analytics, it allows users to create, manage, and analyze short links with custom domains, real-time tracking, and user-friendly dashboards.
+Trimly is an enterprise-grade URL shortening service built for performance, scalability and user experience.
+Designed to handle high traffic and analytics, it allows users to create, manage, and analyze short links with custom domains, real-time tracking and user-friendly dashboards.

-This project showcases backend engineering, frontend development, and cloud deployment — following best practices in architecture, security, and maintainability.
+This project showcases backend engineering, frontend development and cloud deployment.
+Following best practices in architecture, security and maintainability.

 You could try it here:
 https://trytrimly.app/